bitcoin/bitcoin/contrib/guix/README.md

 * _**ADDITIONAL_GUIX_COMMON_FLAGS**_

   Additional flags to be passed to all `guix` commands.
-For a fully-bootstrapped build, set this to `--bootstrap --no-substitutes` (refer to the [security model section](#choosing-your-security-model) for more details).
-Note that a fully-bootstrapped build will take quite a long time on the first run.

 * _**ADDITIONAL_GUIX_TIMEMACHINE_FLAGS**_